yves-chevallier/pyxindy/docs/manual/by-topic/practical-tips.md

-# xindy by Topic: Practical Tips
+# Practical Tips

-## 2.1 What LaTeX-package should I use in conjunction with xindy?
+## What LaTeX-package should I use in conjunction with xindy?

 We strongly recommend using the LaTeX2e-package `index` written by David M. Jones, which is available at CTAN.
 It supports multiple